 Class 1A National Insurance contributions (NICs) are payable on most benefits provided to employees.

-This guide tells you what you need to know and do about Class 1A NICs.
+This guide tells you what you need to know about Class 1A NICs.
 It explains when Class 1A NICs are due and how they’re worked out, reported and paid.

 What this guide contains

 Paragraphs 4 to 26 explain the general rules about Class 1A NICs.